Afghan refugees in U.S. despair from afar: ‘There is no hope’

 “Knowing where you come from, you will always feel a certain connection to your ethnicity and your roots,” she said.
 “I am an American, but that’s not to say that I don’t enjoy and celebrate Afghan culture, heritage — and the beauty of this country is that we all come from somewhere.”

-Rather than criticizing the U.S. withdrawal of its troops (at some point, the United States had to go, she said), Aisha described its execution as “disorganized and disappointing,” and argued that the Taliban takeover was a long time coming.
+Rather than criticizing the U.S. withdrawal (at some point, the United States had to go, she said), Aisha described its execution as “disorganized and disappointing,” and argued that the Taliban takeover was a long time coming.

 “We knew this was inevitable, but we still have a role to play,” she said.